Snippets: Kindness from a small Kyoto gyoza stall owner

 Bless others with kindness and deeds, and God shines on your eternal soul (Micah 6:8, Ephesians 4:32).

-Dr Seamus Phan – Global C-suite Publicist & Strategist (Biochemist, Cybersecurity & Webdev pioneer, Author, Journalist) with 37 years of professional field experience.
+Dr Seamus Phan – Global C-suite Publicist & Strategist (Biochemist, Cybersecurity & Webdev pioneer, Author, Journalist) with nearly 40 years of professional field experience.
 Some articles are reproduced at McGallen & Bolden, where he is CTO and Head of Content.
-Connect on LinkedIn. ©1984-2024.
+Visit him on LinkedIn.